-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 3.1 Landlords must make it easy for residents to complain by providing different channels through which they can make a complaint.
+CODE PROVISION CODE REQUIREMENT COMPLY: YES / NO EVIDENCE COMMENTARY / EXPLANATION 3.1 Landlords must make it easy for residents to complain by providing different channels through which they can make a complaint.
 Landlords must consider their duties under the Equality Act 2010 and anticipate the needs and reasonable adjustments of residents who may need to access the complaints process.
-Yes Complaints Policy and Equality, Diversity & Inclusion Policy Complaints are accepted in many ways.
+Yes Complaints Poilicy Section 2.3 & 2.1 Complaints are accepted in many ways.
 For example, by phone, letter, email, in person and via our tenancy app.
 We are committed to taking individual preferences into account for residents who need to access the complaints process, and when communicating with us, in line the Equality Act 2010.
-Our Complaint Officers are trained on reasonable adjustment and vulnerable needs.
-Our CRM systems prompt complaint handlers to find out the needs and circumstances that we need to consider.
+Our Property Manager (Pinnacle) are trained on reasonable adjustment and vulnerable needs.
+Their CRM systems prompt complaint handlers to find out the needs and circumstances that we need to consider.
 3.2 Residents must be able to raise their complaints in any way and with any member of staff.
 All staff must be aware of the complaints process and be able to pass details of the complaint to the appropriate person within the landlord.
-Yes Complaints Policy Complaints are accepted in many ways.
-For example, by phone, letter, email, in person and via our tenancy app we accept complaints to all employees.
-All employees are made aware of the complaints process.
+Yes Complaints Policy Section 2.1 Complaints are accepted in many ways.
+For example, by phone, letter, email, in person and via our Property Managers (Pinnacle) tenancy app.
+All SAH and Pinnacle's employees are made aware of the complaints process.
 3.3 High volumes of complaints must not be seen as a negative, as they can be indicative of a well-publicised and accessible complaints process.
 Low complaint volumes are potentially a sign that residents are unable to complain.
-Yes Webpage link Our complaints policy is available on our website showing residents how to make a complaint.
-We're using complaints to learn lessons, and this drives our improvement plans.
+Yes Website's links Our complaints policy is available on both SAH and Pinnacle's websites showing residents how to make a complaint.
+We are using complaints to learn lessons, and this drives our improvement plans.
 3.4 Landlords must make their complaint policy available in a clear and accessible format for all residents.
 This will detail the two stage process, what will happen at each stage, and the timeframes for responding.
 The policy must also be published on the landlord's website.
-Yes Webpage link Our complaints policy outlines our two-stage process, with details of each stage.
+Yes Websites links Our complaints policy outlines our two-stage process, with details of each stage.
 It can be printed, translated, or provided in large print, when required by residents.
 3.5 The policy must explain how the landlord will publicise details of the complaints policy, including information about the Ombudsman and this Code.
-Yes Complaints Policy Our complaints policy details this information and is available on our website.
-Links to the website are included in start of tenancy welcome pack.
+Yes Complaints Policy Section 2.8 Our complaints policy details this information and is available on both websites.
+Links to the websites are included in start of tenancy welcome pack.
 3.6 Landlords must give residents the opportunity to have a representative deal with their complaint on their behalf, and to be represented or accompanied at any meeting with the landlord.
-Yes Complaints Policy We accept and progress complaints via third parties with consent as detailed in our Complaints Policy.
+Yes Complaints Policy Section 1.11 We accept and progress complaints via third parties with consent as detailed in our complaints policy.
 3.7 Landlords must provide residents with information on their right to access the Ombudsman service and how the individual can engage with the Ombudsman about their complaint.
-Yes Complaints Policy Webpage link The Complaints Policy and welcome pack website links provide information to residents on how to access the Housing Ombudsman Service.
+Yes Complaints Policy Section 3.5 Websites link The Complaints Policy, welcome pack and websites provide information to residents on how to access the Housing Ombudsman Service.